Operation Shader, the UK's contribution to the fight against the so-called Islamic State (IS), is more than six years old.

 RAF Tornado GR4: A Key Component

-One of the RAF's aircraft with a key role in the Shader mission is the outgoing Tornado GR4.
+One of the RAF aircraft that played a key role in Shader until its retirement in 2019 was the Tornado GR4.

-Squadron Leader Colin Bolstrom is a Tornado weapons systems operator who has completed several Shader tours.
+Squadron Leader Colin Bolstrom was a Tornado weapons systems operator who completed several Shader tours.

-He says he has seen the fight against IS evolve over time: "The range of missions the Tornado's completed over the years has changed.
+"The range of missions the Tornados completed over the years has changed,” he said.

 "When I first arrived in Shader we flew aid from this hangar over to Mount Sinjar and supporting refugees.

 "We're now supporting the defeat of Daesh, dropping weapons and providing support.

 "The most intensive period is when we're targeting, especially over Mosul."

 Thousands of people turned out to see the fast jet fly over various locations over three days across the country to say farewell to the Tornado in 2019.

 In January 2019, Tornados returned to the UK from operations for the very last time.